obiscr/docs/index.md

 # Notification

-The new plugin ExcelEditor is expected to be released in the next few days, please pay attention in time.
+The new plugin [ExcelEditor](https://plugins.jetbrains.com/plugin/18663-exceleditor) has now been released.

 ExcelEditor supports: